serina-robinson/adenylpred/README.md

 pip install -r requirements.txt
 ```

-You can then run adenylpred as follows:
+You should then be able to run adenylpred as follows:

 ```
 usage: python3 adenylpred.py [-h] -i INPUT [-o OUTPUT] [-x XTRACT_A_DOMAINS] [-n NUCLEOTIDE_SEQUENCE]